 Located in the iconic The Pierre Hotel on Manhattan’s Upper East Side, Perrine is polished yet relentlessly playful.
 Under the direction of Executive Chef Ashfer Biju, the farm-to-table restaurant’s seasonally inspired menus skew toward what’s fresh and fun – a parsnip here, a peach there, chilies to spice things up, cucumber to cool things down.
 The end result naturally, is the kind of unexpectedly indulgent dining you dream about all day, every day.

-Chef Ashfer’s passions from childhood, classical training, and knowledge of French cooking makes him the perfect candidate to lead The Pierre’s complex culinary program.
+Chef Ashfer’s passions from childhood, classical training, and knowledge of French cooking make him the perfect candidate to lead The Pierre’s complex culinary program.
 His extensive research of Pierre’s culinary history is evident in refreshing and innovative creations.

 The Surf Club Restaurant, Surfside, FL